UN General Assembly Approves Resolution Against Russian Invasion of Ukraine; Brazil votes in favor, along with the vast majority of countries | World

 Not to mention the looming humanitarian crisis that has already driven hundreds of thousands of cranians to flee the country in search of safety and has caused dozens of civilian deaths.

+Brazil voted in favor of the resolution, but warned that “the resolution is a call for peace from the international community.
+But peace requires more than the silence of weapons and the withdrawal of troops.
+The path to peace requires comprehensive work on the security concerns of the parties”.

+According to the UN representation in Brazil, the “resolution cannot be seen as allowing the indiscriminate application of sanctions and the sending of weapons. with unforeseen consequences for the region and beyond”.

-‘There is nothing to be gained’ from a new Cold War, warned China’s ambassador to the UN, Zhang Jun, after recalling that the “mentality” of this era “based on the clash of blocks must be abandoned”.
+“There is nothing to be gained” from a new Cold War, warned the ambassador of China at UN, Zhang Jun, after recalling that the “mentality” of this era “based on the clash of blocks must be abandoned”.
 Russia’s ally China abstained from voting on a similar resolution in the Security Council last Friday.

 Other countries such as Cuba, Venezuela, Nicaragua, Syria and North Korea denounced at the UN forum the “double standards” of the United States and Europeans, who did not hesitate to invade countries such as Iraq, Afghanistan, Libya or Syria.